 Our collaborators include Ron DePinho, Dana-Farber Cancer Institute; Frances Noonan and Ed DeFabo, George Washington University; Paul Meltzer, NCI; Giorgio Trinchieri, NCI.

 Dr. Merlino obtained his B.A. summa cum laude in 1975, then went on to receive his Ph.D. in 1980 from the Department of Cellular and Molecular Biology at the University of Michigan.
-He has served as the NIH Ombudsman for Animal Welfare, on the Editorial Board of Cancer Research, on the Steering Committee of the Center of Excellence in Integrative Cancer Biology and Genomics, and as Executive Editor of Pigment Cell and Melanoma Research.
+He has served as the NIH Ombudsman for Animal Welfare, on the Editorial Board of Cancer Research, on the Steering Committees of the Center of Excellence in Integrative Cancer Biology and Genomics and CCR Science Board, and as Executive Editor of Pigment Cell and Melanoma Research.
 Dr. Merlino is currently a CCR Deputy Director.